peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 <b>Returns:</b>

-A value indicating whether to always encode strings with a efinite-length encoding.
+A value indicating whether to always encode strings with a definite-length encoding.

 ### Value